univention/intercom-service/docs/architecture.rst

 Design decisions
 ================

 The :program:`ICS` app aims to provide a simple way to facilitate CORS-conform communication to different backends directly from the browser.
-It can proxy, modify and authenticate requests and use Keycloak and it's own sessions storage to hold OIDC session.
+It can proxy, modify and authenticate requests and use Keycloak and its own sessions storage to hold OIDC session.
 It can acquire those sessions via a silent background login, provided a valid OIDC cookie is already available in the browser.